Parkside Ceramics Limited trading as 'Parkside' and as 'Strata Tiles'

 29.2. be free from material defects in design, material and workmanship;

 29.3. be of satisfactory quality within the meaning of the Sale of Goods Act 1979; and

-for Products that do not meet these standards, subject always to clauses 30 and 31 (which take precedence), our entire obligation and your only rights are that we will at our option, repair, replace, or refund the price paid for the Products when you tell us in writing of the problem:
+29.4. for Products that do not meet these standards, subject always to clauses 30 and 31 (which take precedence), our entire obligation and your only rights are that we will at our option, repair, replace, or refund the price paid for the Products, after you have informed us in writing of the problem:

-give sufficient information about the problem and allow us a reasonable opportunity to examine the Products, returning a sample to us if we request it.
+29.7. given us sufficient information about the problem and allowed us a reasonable opportunity to examine the Products, returning a sample to us if we request it.